 Steve Guida, Board Treasurer

+Steve was elected to the Museum’s Board of Directors in August 2015 and has served as BHM’s Treasurer since the fall of that year.
+He has been instrumental to the growth and success of BHM through his oversight of all aspects of the Museum’s financial and operational activities and his leadership of BHM’s Marketing and Communications Committee as its Co-chair.
 Steve is a retired medical device industry executive with a successful career in senior marketing and general management positions in various Fortune 500 and venture-backed companies.
-He was president and co-founder of a medical technology company that developed and commercialized an innovative retinal imaging technology.
+He was President and Co-founder of a medical technology company that developed and successfully commercialized an innovative retinal imaging technology.
 In addition to building successful companies, Steve participated in numerous successful equity and debt fundraising activities in public and private markets.

 Stuart Heath, Board Secretary